farblos/wpg2dk/README.md

 remaining steps).
 It should be possible to complete the whole migration process on Windows, but I have not described nor tested that.

+On Windows, you must still have the WPG metadata database below directory `%LOCALAPPDATA%\Microsoft\Windows Live Photo Gallery` and it must still be up-to-date with respect to your media files.
+Without that, migration according to this document is impossible or cannot be guaranteed to be complete.

 Regardless of operating system, `wpg2dk` requires a recent Perl and non-standard Perl modules `DBI`, `DBD::SQLite`, and